In today’s Untold Story of Central Minnesota, Arts & Cultural Heritage Producer Jeff Carmack talks again with Minnesota State Auditor Julie Blaha.

 “Mr. Sherman’s Acting 101 Class is Proud to Present The Breakfast Club (or Sort of)” took to the Center Stage at SCSU’s Performing Arts Center in December of 2021.
 Talking with Arts & Cultural Heritage Producer Jeff Carmack about the project is SCSU Theater Professor Jeffrey Bleam, SCSU Student Varrik Bruno, and DMR Production’s Dan Barth.

 Did you know that Winona has many unique health practices?
 Today on Don’t Cha Know, Donna Kamann from Tincture of Thyme joins Doug and Bill to talk about the many different options that Winona offers when it comes to healthcare.
 In addition to Chiropractors, Massage Therapists, & Energy workers, we have an Acupuncturist, Clinical Herbalist/Family Practice Nurse Practitioner, Nurse Anesthetist, Holistic Nutritionist, Naturopathic Doctor, and Integrative Functional Health Physician.
 We even have a Therapeutic Sound studio where you can get a gong bath!
 Stick around as Doug and Bill learn about Winona’s unique healthcare options with Donna Kamann, today on Don’t Cha Know.

-This program is funded in part by the Minnesota Arts and Cultural Heritage Legacy Grant.
+Don’t Cha Know is made possible by a grant from the Minnesota Arts and Cultural Heritage Fund.